Best Rated in Toronto

 Top Artisanal Bakery in Toronto

-Since 2018, Bartholomew Bakery has delivered delicious breads in Vaughan, Ontario.
+Since 2018, Bartholomew Bakery has delivered delicious breads across Toronto, Ontario.
 The owners trained in Italy and the UK, which sounds posh because it is.
 They came home, opened shop, and started baking things for Canadians.
 Their sourdough?
 Legit.
 Naturally leavened, no preservatives, and made with healthy ingredients.
 Pastry-wise, they’re not playing around.
 Flaky croissants.
 Rich pain au chocolat.
 Cinnamon and espresso numbers.
 And keep an eye out for the bakery's twice-baked almond or pistachio pastry.
 It’s flaky.
 It’s nutty.
 It’s mouth-watering.

 Bartholomew Bakery Review